Øster Farigmagsgade 5, 1353 København K, CSS - Bygning 16, Opgang i, Building: 16.1.14

 Primary research areas

-Obesity, cancer, aging, food and eating, welfare technology, personalised medicine, interdisciplinarity, cultures of science, the body in biomedical contexts, prevention and complex intervention research.
+The future health care system, welfare ressources, new technologies, personalised medicine, interdisciplinarity, cultures of science, the body in biomedical contexts, prevention and complex intervention research.

 Sensing old age: Travelling technologies and the configurations of ageing in Denmark and Korea

 The project ‘Sensing Old Age’ examine the embedded assumptions, imagined potentials and concrete practices related to the use of welfare technologies that target an ageing population.Drawing on ethnographic fieldwork in Denmark and Korea, we explore how assistive living technologies are developed, introduced and used in encounters between the elderly, health professionals and tech industry in these two different contexts.
 Furthermore, the project examines how such technologies travel and come to mediate the sensory body and care relationships across cultural and institutional contexts, as well as how they configure age, aging and the elderly in the process.
 The project is a collaborative project and part of The Center for Healthy Aging.

 Cancer patients in Experimental Treatment with Personalised Medicine

 The project focus is on research subjects in treatments with personalised medicine at a specialized experimental cancer unit in Denmark.
 The project follows two tracks: One track investigates how patients and staff tackles the ethical issues that arise in conducting experimental treatment.
 The second track focus on how cancer patients by contributing data and health information take part in a global bioeconomy.
 Overall, the project contributes to the understanding of how the patient role is changing in the intersection of research participation, experimental treatment, and care for patients with cancer.

 The project is part of the large MeInWe project see: https://meinwe.ku.dk/